memfault/interrupt/_drafts/cortex-m-watchpoints.md

 ### Configuring Watchpoints in C Code

-It's also possible to generate watchpoints from C code:
+It's also possible to generate watchpoints from C code.
+Here's a function that does just that:

 ```c
 void dwt_install_watchpoint(